Spring Phenology in the Field: Wildflowers and Beyond

 You will need the following tools for this class:

-Clothing and footwear suitable for light hiking in any weather.
+- Clothing and footwear suitable for light hiking in any weather.
 We go rain or shine!

 Once registered, students will receive a confirmation email with further class information.
 Please call us if you haven't received it within 24 hours.